fluttered-book/fluttered-book.github.io/content/docs/learning-dart/collections.md

 If I had left out the type then it would be inferred as type `Object` since that is the common base class of both `String` and `int`.

-You will work with maps when retrieving data from a web-API.
+You will work with maps when retrieving data from a web API using JSON.

 ## Iterables